-As well as group interventions the Early Help Service, through its Children's Centres, delivers a range of interventions that seeks to engage children and families in positive activities that will assist child development and support positive outcomes.
-Examples of this are Baby Massage groups (see Fig 10); Stay & Play interventions; and Cook & Taste sessions.
+As well as group interventions the service, through its children's centres, delivers a range of interventions that seek to engage children and families in positive activities that will assist child development and support positive outcomes.
+Examples of this are baby massage groups (see Fig 10), stay and play interventions, and cook and taste sessions.

-The Family Support element of the Service supports children and families with additional and/or complex needs through a comprehensive assessment and plan (Early Help Assessment) which then identifies specific need and offers intensive support.
+The Family Support element of the service supports children and families with additional and/or complex needs through a comprehensive assessment and plan (Early Help Assessment) which then identifies the specific need and offers intensive support.